 Vitamin A supplementation in HIV-infected infants and children 6–59 months of age

 Research has shown that vitamin A supplementation in HIV-infected infants and children is safe and effective in reducing illness and death.
+Vitamin A can be safely provided to children in a large dose, rather than more frequent smaller doses, as it can be stored by the body and released over time as needed.

 Systematic reviews used to develop the guidelines